ThanyawutII/FE_YB_Sunflower/README.md

 <br>
 ● Green Obstacle: Keep to the left side of the lane.
 <br>
-The last traffic sign in the second round indicates the next move: a green sign means continue in the same direction for the third round, while a red sign requires turning around to complete the round in the opposite direction.
 The robot must not move any traffic signs.
 After finishing the three laps, the robot must find a parking lot and perform parallel parking.

 ### **Obstacle Challenge round(Youtube Link)**